 Some children are born to run … right out of the playground – eek!
-If you have a little escape artist, the chances are you’ve already sought out the fenced playgrounds in your area.
+If you have a little escape artist, chances are you’ve already sought out the fenced playgrounds in your area.
 Here’s a selection of the Inner West Mums’ favourite fully fenced local playgrounds.

 McKell Playground (Alexandria Park), Park Road